popphp/popphp-framework/README.md

 ## DISCUSSION

-There is a Gitter chat room for Pop PHP over at https://gitter.im/pop-php-framework/Lobby
+There is a Discord server for the Pop PHP community and support.
+The invite link is https://discord.gg/8DUdCr9x